 The following tips have been adapted from criteria for the NSEP scholarship.
 It would be wise to use this as a checklist for writing your Nakatani RIES Fellowship essays and preparing for the interview if selected as a program finalist.

 Did you do your Homework?: Are you knowledgeable about the Nakatani RIES Fellowship?
 Can you explain to someone else what the program covers, where it is located, what you will do while abroad, and the research host labs that you are most interested in working with and why?

 Educational Qualifications as a Demonstration of Potential for Success: While there are no prerequisite courses required, it is a good idea to highlight your relevant academic background and coursework that could provide a foundation upon which you can build while you are abroad in Japan.

-Have you taken or are you currently enrolled in engineering, math, or physics-related courses that relate to the potential research host labs you are most interested in?
+Have you taken or are you currently enrolled in engineering or science courses that relate to the potential research host labs you are most interested in?
 Have you taken any Japanese language, Asian studies, or social sciences/humanities/business courses that relate to your interest in Japan?

 You should also highlight any special circumstances regarding your grades, enrollment status/history, or curriculum choices that you want the review committee to be aware of.
 For example, do you plan to enroll in a five-year B.A./B.S. program or a B.S./Master’s program?
 Is there a specialization within your major that you plan to declare?